Sue

 At Rest & Restore, Sue’s focus is:

-Breath awareness and correct muscle recruitment;
+Breath awareness and core activation

 Every class will finish with some stillness to connect mind & body to heart & soul.
 You will leave the session walking taller, feeling stronger and happier!

-Sue’s Rest and Restore practices
+Sue’s Rest & Restore practices

 Enjoying an afternoon nap or baking a cake